 Prior to SINTX's acquisition of TA&T, TA&T entered into a revolving line of credit with Wells Fargo.
-As of December 31, 2022, the line of credit with Wells Fargo had no outstanding balance.
+As of December 31, 2023, the line of credit with Wells Fargo had no outstanding balance and the account has been closed.